bigfootcode/bigfoots-shipwrecks/README.md

 #License:
 This work is license under the Arma Public License Share Alike (APL-SA).
-Full license text can be found in the LICENSE.txt file in this package.
+Full license text can be found in /src/BigfootsShipwrecks_Server/APL SA.txt.

-Essentially, you must not charge for, or to use, this addon.
-If you make modifications to this addon, it can only be distributed with APL-SA.
+Essentially you must not charge for, or to use, this addon.
+If you make modifications to this addon, it can only be distributed with the same APL-SA license.
 This is so others in the Exile Mod community can benefit from collaborative efforts.

 #Installation: